 The results of \emph{MobileNet}, another example shown in Figure~\ref{fig:weight}(b), are similar to \emph{TextRNN}, except that for \emph{MobileNet} there is no partial offloading stage.
 Such a difference stems from the different internal structure of \emph{MobileNet}.

-\textbf{Bluetooth bandwidth.} The Bluetooth bandwidth for data transmission between the wearable and handheld can change dynamically, e.g., when other applications are using Bluetooth or the distance between wearable and handheld devices varies. \framework~profiles this bandwidth online and takes it into consideration for partition decision.
+\textbf{Bluetooth bandwidth.} The Bluetooth bandwidth between the wearable and the handheld can change dynamically according to their distance. \framework~profiles and takes into account this bandwidth online for the partition decision.
 Figure~\ref{fig:bt} shows how \framework reacts to the changing bandwidth in consideration of end-to-end latency.
-As observed from both Figure~\ref{fig:bt}(a) (the \emph{MNIST} model) and Figure~\ref{fig:bt}(b) (the \emph{Inception} model), \framework~tends to execute the whole deep learning model locally when the bandwidth is low, since it indicates that heavy overhead will be introduced by offloading.
-When the bandwidth is high, \framework~will perform offloading more aggressively.
-If necessary, \framework~also chooses to partially offload the workload.
-For example, when running \emph{MNIST} with bandwidth around 100KB $\sim$ 140KB, leading to better performance than both the wearable-only and the handheld-only strategies.
+As observed from both Figure~\ref{fig:bt}(a) (the \emph{MNIST} model) and Figure~\ref{fig:bt}(b) (the \emph{GoogLeNet} model), \framework~tends to execute the whole DL model locally when the bandwidth is low; when the bandwidth is high, \framework~performs offloading more aggressively.
+Additionally, \framework~also chooses to partially offload the workload.
+For example, when running \emph{MNIST} with a bandwidth of 100kbps to 140kbps, partial offloading leads to better performance than both the wearable-only and the handheld-only strategies.